henrybourne/henrybourne.github.io/about.markdown

 ## Queen Mary University of London
 ### MSc, Digital Music Processing, Distinction

-Attended through distance learning, in my own time.
-My aim was to become knowledgeable in digital signal processing techniques, not to become a DSP engineer, but to be better able to understand DSP products and more clearly communicate with engineers.
+Attended through distance learning, in my own time while working at Calrec.
+My aim was to become knowledgeable in digital signal processing techniques.
+I didn't want to become a DSP engineer, but I was interested in the subject and wanted to understand DSP concepts in depth, and be able to communicate with engineers in detail.

 ## The Liverpool Institute for Performing Arts
 ### BA, Sound Technology, First Class